Skip to Content

 As you might be able to guess from the sheer volume of blog content we’ve created around the Canadian Rockies, there is a TON to see in this part of the world.
 So if you’ve got time, this 2-day tour lets you see even more of the epic natural beauty that Banff and Yoho National Parks have to offer.

-For $493 CAD per person for a couple or $413 CAD each for a group of 4, this tour includes an overnight stay in a 3-star hotel, all of your transport from Banff or Calgary, and breakfast.
-You get to see a ton of awesome places that the single-day tours tend to skip over – we especially like that on the first day you get to see the Banff Hoodoos, because we actually missed them ourselves the first few times we visited Banff.
+From $550 CAD per person for a couple or $469 CAD each for a group of 4, this tour includes an overnight stay in a 3-star hotel, all of your transport from Banff or Calgary, and breakfast.
+You get to see a ton of awesome places that the single-day tours tend to skip over.
+You can also opt to include the Banff Gondola in the tour for a slightly higher price.
+We especially like that on the first day you get to see the Banff Hoodoos because we actually missed them ourselves the first few times we visited Banff.

-Day 1 of this tour focuses on Banff including the gorgeous Johnston Canyon, but on Day 2 you’ll also visit Yoho National Park to see Emerald Lake, the Spiral Tunnels, and the Natural Bridge, before visiting Lake Louise and Moraine Lake later on in the day.
+Day one of this tour focuses on Banff including the gorgeous Johnston Canyon, but on day two you’ll also visit Yoho National Park to see Emerald Lake, the Spiral Tunnels, and the Natural Bridge, before visiting Lake Louise and Moraine Lake later on in the day.

-If you have a few days in the Rockies, grab a spot on this 2-day tour now!
+If you have a few days in the Rockies, you can grab a spot on this 2-day tour here.

 Fairmont Experience 5-Day Tour in the Rockies – Banff, Jasper, and Yoho